Etipriya/homework_1/README.md

 - After modification, SAVE the code and then PUSH it to the GitHub.
 - Open the 'index.html' and right click and open the file in your browser.

+### What changes we made?

+- Change the name of the website to "Horiseon Website".
+- Introduced Nav bar under the SEO class.
+- Changed Html elements to semantic elements.
+- Created sections under the class content.
+- Used "aside" for the side bar.

 ## Screenshots

 ## Link to deploy application